 seconds - Shows timestamps in the form of [hh:mm:ss].

 The teambuilder is a large part of Pokémon Showdown and enables users to create their own teams from scratch, important other people's teams, or edit any of their currently existing ones.
 Some formats on the simulator will not require you to create a team and let you jump straight into battle.
 An example of this is the very popular 'Random Battle' mode, or as it is commonly referred to, 'Randbats' for short.

 Other tiers and formats, such as OU, Ubers, RU, and NU will require the user to create a team that coincides for the rules of that tier.
 If you'd like a listing of what you can and can't use for each tier, click here.
-If you intend to create a team for playing the Sixth Generation, a different ruleset is currently available here.
+If you intend to create a team for playing the Sixth Generation, there are different rulesets for each tier, which are also listed on the same page.
 In order to create a team, click on the 'Teambuilder' button in the main menu.

 Organising a battle on Pokémon Showdown is a very easy task to do.
 One can either opt to play in a ladder game (in which you receive a random opponent), or to challenge a specific user.
 To play in a ladder game, select your format and team in the top left hand corner using the drop-down boxes.
 If your team is accepted and deemed legal by the server for that specific format, you will be put in a queue amongst other players to join a match.
 The server matches you with people with the closest rank to you ideally, but expands the parameters as time progresses.